-The control box of this system houses switches to permit operation of the tarp drives - open & close.
+The electric drive system is connected to the roll tube of the tarp by means of a quick release coupling.
+In the event that electrical power is not available, this coupling can be released and the electric drive disengaged.
+The manual crank can be installed then to open/close the tarp.
+The control box of this system houses switches to permit operation of the tarp drives - open and close.
 This system also includes a wireless remote control.
 In addition to controlling the powered tarps, this wireless remote is capable of controlling other electrical options such as powered chute gate openers and, loading and unloading lights.
-For detailed information on the set-up and func-tion of the wireless remote option please refer to Michel's Industries web site at michels.ca.
+For detailed information on the set- up and function of the wireless remote option please refer to Michel's Industries website at michels.ca or the Shur-Co website at shurco.com.